sukrugumustas/SimplePDFMining/README.md

 # Simple PDF Mining
-<p style="text-align: justify;">This program is a simple PDF text miner.
+<p style="text-align: justify !important;">This program is a simple PDF text miner.
 The program extracts text from the file, parses that text and seperates words, calculates TF (Term Frequency) and IDF (Inverse Document Frequency) values of each word and finally extracts word clouds from these values.</p>